 There are many kinds of roofing shingles available for your home.
+What's the difference between them?
 Usually, the main factor when you compare roofing shingles is budget.
-The cost varies enormously between a 3-tab asphalt shingle and a slate shingle.
-Other considerations include climate, architectural style of your home and the environmental impact of the product.
+Cost varies enormously from a 3-tab asphalt shingle to a slate shingle.
+Other considerations include weather resistance, compatibility with the architectural style of your home, and the environmental impact of the product.

 Wood shingles are a choice for high-end applications, but a high-end budget is in order.
-They are certainly beautiful, but also high-maintenance.
-They are susceptible to rot and to insect damage.
+They are certainly beautiful, but also high-maintenance, as they are susceptible to rot and to insect damage.
 Typically, the fire rating is poor, though this depends on how they have been pretreated.
 Plus, wood shingles are expensive.
 If after your roof shingle comparison you decide that nothing but a wood shingle or shake will do, look for one that is certified by the Forest Stewardship Council to guarantee that the wood is from a well-managed forest.

 Slate is elegant, whether in a new home or a historic home.
 It’s durable, withstands just about any weather, lasts for a long time and is low-maintenance.
-If you are reroofing, chances are that you would have to reinforce your roof trusses to accommodate the weight of slate.
+If you are reroofing, chances are that you will have to reinforce your roof trusses to accommodate the weight of slate.
 Slate is expensive.
 It is a natural – though non-renewable – resource and can be recycled.
-It leaves a large environmental footprint when the energy expended to get it from quarry to roof is considered.
+However, it leaves a large environmental footprint when the energy expended to get it from quarry to roof is considered.

 Whichever roofing shingle you choose, hire a licensed, reliable local contractor to install your new roof.